Gonski funding is designed to ensure all children are educated in properly resourced schools.

 Employing additional specialist teachers in areas such as literacy and numeracy

 Providing greater assistance and support for students with disabilities or behavioural problems

 Building the skills and knowledge of teachers through additional training.

 Where the funding is being delivered, schools are reporting that it is making a real difference for students.

 So what is the problem?

-The problem is that the Turnbull Government wants to stop Gonski funding after next year.
+The problem is that the Turnbull Government wants to stop Gonski funding at the end of this year.